Non - QM Loans

 Why Non-QM Lenders?

 Although strict government regulations have declared these borrowers are risky investments, Non-QM lenders will not give up on a borrower if they offer a loan feature that could help them.
 They understand that a borrower who may not traditionally qualify can still prove their ability to repay.
 Instead, they will consider that you apply for a Non-QM product.
-These lenders are looking to create more opportunities in the market for homeownership.
-Creating supply where they see demand.
+These lenders are looking to create more opportunities in the market for home ownership.
+This opens opportunities for the lender, but for the borrower as well.
 There are over 15 million Self Employed individuals in the country, so it seems obvious that there is a market for Non-QM Products.

 Non-QM Lenders still take origination and qualifying seriously while looking at the entire financial profile.
 They will measure a potential borrower by different risk qualifications.
-These loans may be offered as an adjustable rate loan.
-They have a lower risk rate because once they meet traditional finance guidelines borrowers usually refinance out of a Non QM loan into a QM loan for a better rate and loan program.
+From a borrower’s perspective, Non-QM loans have a lower risk rate because once they meet traditional finance guidelines borrowers usually refinance out of a Non QM loan into a QM loan for a better rate and loan program.

 On Q Financial is amongst a handful of lenders who offer Non-QM products.
 At On Q Financial we do it because we believe that the dream of homeownership is inclusive.